-- Increased number of good bacteria in your gut allows for better nutrient and vitamin production, that in return improves how our body functions and resists infection
+- An increased number of good bacteria in your gut allows for better nutrient and vitamin production that in return, improves how our body functions and resists infection

-- Healthy vaginal flora helps preventing pathogenic bacteria from reaching urinary tract
+- Healthy vaginal flora helps to prevent pathogenic bacteria from reaching the urinary tract

 - Healthy flora in your bladder helps you to fight pathogenic bacteria.

-To understand how to choose right probiotic strains that demonstrated clinical effectiveness in prevention of urinary tract infections, check out Probiotics & UTI: what do you need to know.
+To understand how to choose the right probiotic strains that demonstrate clinical effectiveness in preventing urinary tract infections, check out Probiotics & UTI: what do you need to know?

 What other supplements are you taking to prevent UTIs?
-Leave me a comment!
+Join our FB group to comment.